cas-bigdatalab/piflow-web/README.md

 - Note:
   - 1.The piflow server must be running before running piflow-web
   - 2.This version can choose any of "H2DB" and "MySQL" database
-- run piflow server on intellij:
+- run piflow web on intellij:

   - edit config.properties
   - build piflow to generate piflow-web.jar